 These three key motivations are actively presenting in each of our interactions.
 However, the lack of self-awareness and methodical effort does not allow us to develop curiosity skills.
 People perceive it as a combination of rules and dangers.
 Hence, people choose to follow habits and not get involved in the search-for-curiosity process.

-Curiosity plays a vital role in the search for meaning and coordination with the present as a precondition for effective decision-making and the exchange of views/knowledge.
-The recording and exchange of lessons and the detection of the most appropriate technique are skills that we find very useful in all aspects of our lives for which the skill of curiosity is a basic condition.
+Curiosity plays a vital role in searching for meaning and coordination with the present as a precondition for effective decision-making and the exchange of views/knowledge.
+The recording and exchange of lessons and the detection of the most appropriate technique are skills that we find very useful in all aspects of our lives.
+The skill of curiosity is a basic condition.

 The importance of ‘curiosity’ skill